idispatch75/mythic-gme-adventures/docs/user_manual.md

 ## Roll Log

 You can copy to the clipboard the result of a Meaning Table roll by pressing the roll result at least 1 second.
+This is available in the Roll log and in the bottom sheet displayed when rolling on smartphones.

 ## Custom Meaning Tables